cpp-tutor/learnmoderncpp-tutorial/07-strings-containers-and-views.md

 ## String initialization, concatenation and comparison

 Whilst support for read-only string literals is built into C++, we must make use of the Standard Library when we want a string-type which is be able to be manipulated and compared, using operators such as `+` (concatenation) and `==` (equality comparison).
 The `std::string` type supports all of the operations you would expect to be present, such as concatenation, indexing, sub-string extraction, comparisons and reporting the length.
+It is also possible to directly access the raw string data, if desired, or pass a `std::string` to a (C-style) function expecting a `const char*`.
 All of the memory management operations necessary are taken care of automatically at run-time; string objects are allowed to use heap memory and interestingly do not use any "special" features of the language not available to the application programmer.
+(Writing your own string class is a commonly advised exercise in gaining proficiency in C++.)

 An empty string object can be created using `string` as the type specifier, either using uniform initialization syntax, or `auto`, or omitting the braces altogether where the type specifier is first: